Venom-tech-official/Auto_recon/README.md

 # Auto_recon
-Just a normal bash script file
+Just a normal bash script file which uses gobuster nmap and whatweb